kannanParamasivam/CKAD/README.md

 * Init Containers can perform *sensitive initialization* logic such as fetching secrets from a vault in isolation from the main container.

 "Here is an example of an init container [init container](./init-container/init-container.yml).
 In this scenario, the main container will initiate once the init container completes its sleep cycle of one minute."

+## Volume
+A volume is a directory that is accessible to all containers in a pod.
+It is used to share data between containers in a pod.

+### HostPath Volume
+A hostPath volume mounts a file or directory from the host node's filesystem into your pod.
+This is not something that most Pods will need, but it offers a powerful escape hatch for some applications.

+[Here](./volume-hostpath/hostpath-volume.yml) is an example of a hostPath volume.
+Before trying this example, create a file with the location /etc/hostname in the worker node.